Post Banner Image

 Credit: prospective56/iStock

-Sitting just north of Denali National Park and Preserve, you won’t find a better place to witness the gorgeous northern lights than the nippy Alaskan city of Fairbanks.
-If you plan to visit Fairbanks in January, expect average temperatures to be in the neighborhood of –7°F. For those hearty cold-weather fans, there are many things to do in the vast wilds of Alaska.
+You won’t find many better places to witness the gorgeous northern lights than the nippy Alaskan city of Fairbanks, located just north of Denali National Park and Preserve.
+But if you plan to visit Fairbanks in January, expect average temperatures to be in the neighborhood of –7 degrees Fahrenheit.
+For those hearty cold-weather fans, there are many things to do in the vast wilds of Alaska.
 In addition to the great light show in the sky, you can go dog sledding, snowmobiling, ice fishing, and even frolic with reindeer.

 2. Ulaanbaatar, Mongolia